Get your project estimate

 Consider Sun Exposure and Drainage

-Deck blocks should sit on 2-3 inches of compacted gravel rather than directly on soil.
-This prevents shifting from freeze-thaw cycles and improves drainage under your structure.
+When installing deck blocks, they should sit on 2-3 inches of compacted gravel rather than directly on the ground.
+This helps prevent deck blocks from shifting due to freeze-thaw cycles and improves drainage beneath the deck.

 Use Free Online Deck Design Tools

-• SketchUp Free - 3D modeling with a user-friendly interface
+• SketchUp is a 3D tool with a very user-friendly interface

-• Home Depot Deck Planner - Pre-made templates you can customize
+• Home Depot Deck Planner has pre-built designs that you can customize to fit your needs

 Tools and Materials Checklist